FAQ from October 2018

 When questions come up from your neighbors, refer them to the Imagine website, or better yet, ask them to send their questions into the school.
-The information that regularly shows up in the Wednesday Journal, unless authored by someone from the Wednesday Journal, is almost always inaccurate.
+Information in the media, whether provided by a reporter or a member of the public, isn't necessarily complete or accurate.

 Why not consider adding a level to the parking garage or the south end of the building?